jie-jay/gradle-fat-jar/README.md

 AES encryption.
 #

+# Week 11
+All talk no code.

+# Week 12
+Simple SSL echo server.

 ---
 Maintainer: zhao dot j4 at student dot unimelb dot edu dot au
 License: [The Unlicense](https://unlicense.org/) - Use it whatever and however you like.